PaloAltoNetworks/iron-skillet/tools/README.md

 ## Build_all.sh Bash Script
-Used by the IronSkillet administrator to generate the full config skilets, loadable configs and spreadsheets.
+Used by the IronSkillet administrator to generate the full config skillets, loadable configs and spreadsheets.
+Simply run the bash script to populate and update all templates/playlists/config directories.

 ## Variables used by iron-skillet
 For information about the variables used in iron-skillet can be found at: